sanjacob/BlackboardSync/UNIVERSITIES.md

 Please create an issue using [the following form][support-issue].
 You will need a GitHub account to do so.

+> [!IMPORTANT]
+> Once you create the issue, a Pull Request will be generated
+> automatically for you.
+Creating one on your own is discouraged.

-If you'd rather not create one, feel free to reach me at request@bbsync.app with these details.
+If you don't have an account with GitHub, and would rather not create one, feel free to reach me at request@bbsync.app instead.

-Additionally, you can also post your request in our official [`Matrix` space](https://matrix.to/#/#blackboardsync:matrix.org).
+Finally, you can instead post your request in our official [`Matrix` space](https://matrix.to/#/#blackboardsync:matrix.org).

-In every case, your contribution will be credited to your username and in the case of GitHub, you will be made co-author of the final commit.
+In every case, your contribution will be credited to your username and in the case of GitHub, you will be made author of the final commit.
-If this is not something you'd like, please let me know along your request.
+If this is not something you'd like, please let me know.

 ## Supported Universities